Francis Lederer: America

 In 1931, Lederer was in London to perform on stage in Volpone and the next year in Autumn Crocus by Dodie Smith, which he then performed on Broadway – using the name "Francis" – where it played for 210 performances in 1932 and 1933.
 He also performed the play in Los Angeles.
 As the rise of the Nazi movement and the institutionalization of anti-Semitism spread throughout Europe and the political situation there deteriorated, Lederer, who was Jewish, chose to remain in America rather than return home.
 He became a U.S. citizen in 1939.

-Lederer's first American movies were Man of Two Worlds (1934); Romance in Manhattan (1934), with Ginger Rogers; The Gay Deception (1935), with Frances Dee; and One Rainy Afternoon (1936).
-He was originally cast as the lead opposite Katharine Hepburn in the 1935 film Break of Hearts, but the producers replaced him with Charles Boyer.
-Irving Thalberg planned to make Lederer "the biggest star in Hollywood" but Thalberg's death ended this possibility.

 Although he continued to play leads occasionally – notably as a playboy in Mitchell Leisen's Midnight, with Claudette Colbert and John Barrymore in 1939 – in the late 1930s Lederer began to expand his character parts to include villains.
 Edward G. Robinson praised Lederer's performance as a German American Bundist in Confessions of a Nazi Spy in 1939, and he earned plaudits for his portrayal of a fascist in The Man I Married (1940) with Joan Bennett.
 He also played Count Dracula in The Return of Dracula, in 1958.